-While the concentrations share some courses, it is recommended that students decide upon their choice of concentration by no later than first semester of the junior year.
-A later change in concentration may necessitate completing additional semesters in order to take the appropriate prerequisites, to take the courses in the proper sequence and to provide time to complete required Practica.
-Each student will be assigned an advisor, who should be consulted throughout the student's enrollment.
+While the two concentrations share some courses, it is recommended that students decide on their choice of concentration no later than the first semester of the junior year.
+A later change in concentration may necessitate completing additional semesters in order to take the appropriate prerequisites, take the courses in the proper sequence and provide time to complete required Practica.